b00nw33/RPython/README.md

 # RPython
 Zero-setup R workshops with GitHub Codespaces

-ALL CONTENTS exported to thelearninglad ColabCode
+ALL CONTENTS ~exported~ cloned to thelearninglad ColabCode